Morita homotopy theory for $(\infty,1)$-categories and $\infty$-operads: The Morita model structure for operads

 Let $\mathcal{O}$ be a $C$-coloured operad and let $\mathcal{P}$ be a $D$-coloured operad.
 A morphism $f\colon \mathcal{O}\to\mathcal{P}$ is called: \begin{itemize} \item[{\rm (i)}] \emph{Fully faithful} if the map $\morp{f}{\ope{O}(\str{c};c)}{\ope{P}(f(\str{c});f(c))}$ is an isomorphism for every $(\str{c}; c)$ in $\Sign{C}$. \item[{\rm (ii)}] \emph{Essentially surjective} if for every $d\in D$ there exists a $c\in C$ such that $d$ is isomorphic to $f(c)$. \end{itemize}

 Recall that there is an adjunction between the category of small categories and the category of coloured operads

 The right adjoint $j^*$ associates to every $C$\nobreakdash-coloured operad its underlying category with set of objects $C$.
 More explicitly, $j^*(\ope{O})(c,d)\cong \ope{O}(c;d)$ for every $c, d \in C$ and composition and identities are inherited directly from the ones in $\ope{O}$.
-Note that a morphism of operads $f$ is essentially surjective if and only if $j^*(f)$ is essentially surjective.
+Note that a morphism of operads $f$ is essentially surjective if and only if $j^*(f)$ is essentially surjective (in the sense of categories).

 The category $\Oper$ of coloured operads admits a cofibrantly generated model structure, called the \emph{canonical model structure}, in which the weak equivalences are the operadic equivalences, that is, fully faithful and essentially surjective morphisms of operads; fibrations are the morphisms $f$ such that $j^*(f)$ is an isofibration; and cofibrations are the morphisms injective on colours.
 The existence of this model structure was shown in~\cite[Theorem 1.6.2]{Wei07} .
 It can also be deduced from the more general case for enriched operads~\cite[Theorem 4.22]{C14} or from the theory of model 2-categories~\cite[Theorem 4.3]{La07}.